-No Yolks is a well-known egg noodle brand because they make a traditional dry egg noodle and they do it without using any egg yolks.
+Chuster Noodle Company is a well-known egg noodle brand because they make delicious traditional dry egg noodles.

-This is a bulk package of 12-12 oz. packs of noodles.
-These are broad, spiral egg noodles much like the Allegra noodles.
+This is another 3-pack of noodles.
+These are medium, spiral egg noodles.

 These are versatile and work quite well for chicken noodle soup, amongst other noodle dishes.
 These are also the most freezer-friendly egg noodles out of the bunch.

 - Versatile noodle